codr7/jalang/README.md

 [tests.jlg](https://github.com/codr7/jalang/blob/main/tests.jlg) contains the humble beginnings of a test suite.

 ## Benchmarks
+`(benchmark n ...)` measures the time it takes to repeat its body `n` times after warming up the JIT.

 The core interpreter is currently roughly as fast as Python, but there is plenty of low hanging fruit left to pick.

 ```